 Learn more about ways to care for your smile

 If you are an Arvada, CO resident and are ready to speak with a quality dental team about your oral health needs, contact Drs.
-Gregory Bennett, Kelly Arnold, and Andrew Timmerman about your specific concerns.
+Gregory Bennett and Andrew Timmerman about your specific concerns.
 Call the office at (303) 421-7611 to schedule a consultation at 5220 Wadsworth Bypass, Unit C.